 After reading the pros section, you’re probably wondering what could be so bad about a raw food diet plan?
 Well, below you’ll find some of the nightmarish things these plans will make your staffy more prone to experience.

 It is worth noting that these risks can be minimized and removed by using pre-made raw foods that have been produced by a top-quality manufacturer.
+On the other hand, if you are preparing your dog's raw food diet from scratch, you need to be aware of the potential hazards.

 You probably already know that raw meat can contain awful bacteria such as E.coli and salmonella, which both can cause substantial health problems for your dog.
 These two harmful bacteria contaminate more meat than you think.